rmcanany/SolidEdgeHousekeeper/README.md

 #### Introduction to Property Filtering

 The property filter allows you to select files by their property values.
 Prior to using this tool, you first need to populate properties from your templates.
-Please refer to instructions in the [<ins>**Configuration Tab -- Top Level Assembly Page**</ins>](#top-level-assembly-page) section of this Readme.
+Please refer to instructions in the [<ins>**Configuration Tab -- Templates Page**</ins>](#templates-page) section of this Readme.

 To configure a property filter, click the tool icon ![Configure](Resources/icons8_Tools_16.png) to the right of the Property filter checkbox.